-Gen Ed Competencies: Continuing Learning/ Information Literacy, Critical Analysis & Logical Thinking

-Continuation of topics begun in ACC\271, including long assets, current liabilities, long term liabilities, stockholder's equity, present value concepts and payroll.
+Gen Ed Competencies: Continuing Learning/ Information Literacy, Critical Analysis & Logical Thinking Continuation of topics begun in ACC271, including long assets, current liabilities, long term liabilities, stockholder's equity, present value concepts and payroll.
 A financial statement analysis project is incorporated into the course.
-Prerequisite:ACC\271.
-(Fulfills an "L" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.)
+Prerequisite: ACC271.
+Fulfills an "L" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.

-Anthropology (ANT\)
+Anthropology (ANT)

-ANT\101, Intro. to Anthropology (3 credits)
+ANT101, Introduction to Anthropology (3 credits) Gen Ed Competency: Social Phenomena

 A survey of the major fields of anthropology - physical anthropology, archaeology, and cultural anthropology - with an emphasis on the distinctive anthropological perspective on human beings and their works.
 Non-western cultures will be a focus of the cultural analysis.
-Prerequisite: Eligible for either ENG\101E or ENG\101.
-(Updated Nov.
-2014) (Fulfills an "L" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.)
+Prerequisite: Eligible for either ENG101E or ENG101.
+Fulfills an "L" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.

-ANT\205, Cultural Anthropology (3 credits)
+ANT205, Cultural Anthropology (3 credits) Gen Ed Competency: Social Phenomena

 An introduction to the cross-cultural study of human behavior and society.
 Focus will be on political organization, marriage and family, community organization, economic institutions, culture and personality, religion, social movements and change.
+Prerequisite: Eligible for either ENG101E or ENG101.
+Fulfills a "D" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.